BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/war_of_the_rohirrim.md

 Helm begins the game with no points of Fate.
 Additionally, for the duration of the scenario, Helm has his attacks reduced to 2 and loses the Into the Fray special rule.

-**PARTICIPANTS**

-Good: Helm Hammerhand, King of Rohan; Háma, Prince of Rohan; Héra, Daughter of Helm; Captain of Rohan with heavy armour and shield; 6 Royal Guard: 4 with no additional equipment, 2 with throwing spear; 12 Warriors of Rohan: 4 with shield, 4 with bow, 4 with shield and throwing spear.

-Evil: Wulf, High Lord of the Hill Tribes; General Targg; 2 Hill Tribes Chieftains; 36 Hill Tribesmen: 3 with no additional equipment, 3 with light shield, 3 with flaming brand, 3 with flaming brand and light shield, 6 with spear, 6 with two-handed weapon, 12 with bow.

 ![](../media/scenarios/war_of_the_rohirrim/edoras_burns.jpg)

 ---

 ## WRATH OF THE HAMMERHAND

+**PARTICIPANTS**

+Good: Helm Hammerhand, Wraith of the Hornburg.

+Evil: 1 Hill Tribes Chieftain; 24 Hill Tribesmen: 2 with no additional equipment, 2 with light shield, 2 with flaming brand, 2 with flaming brand and light shield, 4 with spear, 4 with two-handed weapon, 8 with bow.

 **LAYOUT**